mihaicc30/nodeJSmongoDB3/README.md

 In the root folder, execute in the terminal " node app.js " and proceed in the browser at http://localhost:5555/  (but then to edit the content and it to show the changes you need to restart the app)

+More instructions on how to login into my MongoDB database account in the folder "_notes for teacher_"